RQLuo/MixTeX-Latex-OCR/README.md

 3. Run `pip install -r requirements.txt`
 4. Activate the environment: `conda activate mixtex`
 5. Build the application with PyInstaller: `pyinstaller mixtex_ui.spec`
+6. If possible, could everyone please submit the packaged programs from other platforms to GitHub?
+Thank you for your support!

 ## Key Features